Brazil's Oi to file bankruptcy reorganization on Monday: sources

-SAO PAULO Brazilian telecom provider Oi SA is set to file its bankruptcy reorganization plan with a Rio de Janeiro court on Monday, two sources familiar with the situation told Reuters.
+SAO PAULO (Reuters) - Brazilian telecom provider Oi SA is set to file its bankruptcy reorganization plan with a Rio de Janeiro court on Monday, two sources familiar with the situation told Reuters.

-The plan for the debt-laden company would be filed following a board meeting to consider the proposal, also to take place on Monday, two sources said.
+The plan for the debt-laden company would be filed following a board meeting, also to take place on Monday, to consider the proposal, two sources said.
 A third source said the board meeting to consider the reorganization plan could happen as soon as this weekend.

 The sources spoke on condition of anonymity because they were not authorized to speak publicly about the matter.